commschamp/commschamp.github.io/_posts/2019-02-27-message-dispatch.md

 and generate appropriate global static dispatch tables (initialized before call to **main()**).

-In case the numeric ID are sequential and unique with no more than 10% of the gaps (the ID of the last message is not greater than number of message types in the provided tuple multiplied by 1.1), the generated dispatch tables and logic provide **O(1)** runtime complexity to dispatch message object into appropriate handler.
+In case the numeric IDs are sequential and unique with no more than 10% of the gaps (the ID of the last message is not greater than number of message types in the provided tuple multiplied by 1.1), the generated dispatch tables and logic provide **O(1)** runtime complexity to dispatch message object into appropriate handler.